Sam-Osian/PFD-toolkit/docs/screener/options.md

 Setting it to False activates annotate mode: every report/row from your original DataFrame is kept, and a boolean column is added denoting whether the report met your query or not.
 You can also rename this column with `result_col_name`.

-A common workflow is to screen once with `filter_df=False`, inspect a few borderline cases, then rerun with `filter_df=True` once you trust the settings.
+Annotate mode is useful where you want to add a column denoting whether the report matched your query, but you don't want to lose the non-matching reports from your dataset.

 ```py
 screener = Screener(